parkerhong2005/parkerhong2005.github.io/_projects/familyfeud.md

 short_description: "Buzzer system for Family Feud game."
 order: 3
 what_image: "/images/circuitdiagram.JPG"
-what_text: "A buzzer system that rewards the quickest hand, as seen on Family Feud."
+what_caption: "Circuit diagram of the project."
+what_text: "A Family Feud-style buzzer system created with a Raspberry Pi Pico, sensors, and actuators."
 how_gallery:
     - image: /images/familyfeuduser.JPG
-      caption: "Mapping the user(s) interactions with the box."
+      caption: "Mapping the user(s') interactions with the box."
     - image: /images/familyfeudlaser.JPG
       caption: "Using the laser cutter to make the casing for the Pico."
     - image: /images/boxprototype.JPG